-48. Check out the Rougham Control Tower Aviation Museum, a small, friendly Aviation Museum, dedicated to the American Airmen and women who served in the 322nd BG and the 94th BG of the USAAF 8th Airforce during WWII.
+48. Check out the Rougham Control Tower Aviation Museum, a small, friendly Aviation Museum, dedicated to the American Airmen and women who served in the 322nd Bomber Group and the 94th Bomber Group of the USAAF 8th Airforce during WWII.

 49. Enjoy handmade crafts at British Crafts at Blackthorpe Barn on weekends every November and December.
 Visitors can meander through the barn and be delighted by the absolute best of our country’s talented artist and skilled crafts makers as they showcase their individually hand-crafted items.

 50. Hear the sound of hooves and enjoy all the excitement of a day's horse racing at Newmarket.

 51. Spend a day out at the beach, Bury St Edmunds is just an hour away from the beautiful Suffolk Coast with charming seaside towns to explore.